15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Children often catch on fast and learn that their actions evoke a reaction in their opponent.

-This ia a great game for learning strategy skills.
+This is a great game for learning strategy skills.

 It’s a great game for kids with ADHD, ADD, or Dyslexia to play without adult help.

-• The game teaches = Kids learn game strategy skills, they develop logical thinking, and it teaches turn taking.
+• The game teaches = Kids learn game strategy skills, develop logical thinking, and practice turn-taking.

 • Game length = 5 -10 minutes